 How do you identify a strategy without a guiding policy?

-By asking one question -- how do you want me to do that exactly?
+By asking one question — how do you want me to do that exactly?

+If you can hear tumbleweed blowing through the corridors you know you have hit the spot.
 A note of caution: beware the misguiding policies that might have you wandering up the garden path.
 How can you tell a guiding policy from a misguiding policy?
 Well if competitive advantage comes from differentiation a good guiding policy will contain some kind of ‘if this, then that’ statement.
 If your guiding policy can be applied to any organisation at any time and under any circumstances it probably isn’t all that helpful.

 What happens if you don’t have a coherent plan of action?